-Radio, television, film and digital media platforms play a significant role in society by providing both entertainment and information in a constantly changing world.
+Radio, television, film, digital, and mobile media platforms play a significant role in society by providing both entertainment and information in a constantly changing world.
 In a rapidly evolving marketplace, the Department of Media Arts prepares students with a wide range of knowledge and skills for careers in traditional media (broadcasting, film production, editing, on-air talent, audience research, media management) and emerging media (writing and producing for social media and digital media platforms).

 Media Arts students are provided a liberal arts education combined with hands-on experience utilizing similar tools used by industry professionals.
 Our department prepares students with the foundational principles, critical thinking, skills, and opportunities they need to succeed in today's ever-changing media world.
 Courses are designed to provide students with ample and unique opportunities to learn from and work with expert faculty members committed to preparing students for future careers in the media industry or academia.